Free Consultation

 The Centers for Disease Control and Prevention (CDC) reports that over 2.5 million people suffer from a traumatic brain injury (TBI) every year in the US.
 Suffering a traumatic brain injury is a tragic and life-changing event that can cause permanent alterations in the victim’s cognitive abilities, personality, and emotions.

-The Kentucky Safety and Prevention Alignment Network finds that in 2021, there were 246 TBIs attributed to unintentional falls and 187 as the result of unintentional motor vehicle accidents in Kentucky.
+The Kentucky Safety and Prevention Alignment Network finds that in 2021, there were 246 TBIs attributed to unintentional falls and 187 as the result of accidental motor vehicle accidents in Kentucky.

 The severity of a traumatic brain injury varies greatly, and this may impact the outcome of a settlement in court.
 There are two types of traumatic brain injuries: closed and open.
 In a closed brain injury, the victim sustains a forceful blow to the head without fracturing the skull.